Sveindís Jane Jónsdóttir: International career

 Sveindís was selected to the Icelandic national team for the first time ahead of its game against Latvia on 17 September 2020.
 She started the match and scored Iceland's second goal on 8 minute.
 She later added another goal on 32 minute in Iceland's 9–0 victory.
 On 23 September she set up Iceland's goal in a 1–1 tie against Sweden.
 Sveindís made her 50th appearance for Iceland on June 3, 2025, in a UEFA Women's Nations League match against France.

 On 13 June 2025, Sveindís was called up to the Iceland squad for the UEFA Women's Euro 2025.

 Personal life

 Sveindís was born in Keflavík, Iceland, to an Icelandic father and a Ghanaian mother and raised in Keflavík.
 Her uncle Þorsteinn Bjarnason was a footballer who represented Iceland as a goalkeeper.

+Sveindís is in a relationship with Colorado Rapids defender Rob Holding, since at least late 2024.